Shirley Hazzard: Awards and honours

 In 1977, Hazzard's short story "A Long Story Short", originally published in The New Yorker on 26 July 1976, received an O. Henry Award.
-The Transit of Venus won the 1980 National Book Critics Circle Award, and was included in The Australian Collection, a compendium of Australia’s greatest books.
+The Transit of Venus won the 1980 National Book Critics Circle Award and was included in The Australian Collection, a compendium of Australia's greatest books.
 The Great Fire garnered the 2003 National Book Award, the 2004 Miles Franklin Award, and the 2005 William Dean Howells Medal; it was also shortlisted for the Orange Prize for Fiction, longlisted for the 2004 Man Booker Prize, and named a 2003 Book of the Year by The Economist.
 The Bay of Noon was nominated for the Lost Man Booker Prize in 2010.

-Hazzard was a fellow of the American Academy and Institute of Arts and Letters and the British Royal Society of Literature, and an Honorary Fellow of the Australian Academy of the Humanities.
+Hazzard was a fellow of the American Academy and Institute of Arts and Letters and the British Royal Society of Literature, as well as an Honorary Fellow of the Australian Academy of the Humanities.
 In 1984, the Australian Broadcasting Corporation invited her to give the Boyer Lectures, a series of radio talks delivered each year by a prominent Australian.
 The talks were published the next year under the title Coming of Age in Australia.
 In 2012, a conference was held in her honour at the New York Society Library and Columbia University.

 Personal life

 In 1963, Hazzard married the writer Francis Steegmuller, and the couple moved to Europe.
 They initially lived in Paris, with visits to Italy, and in the early 1970s settled in Capri.
 They also kept an apartment in New York City.
-Hazzard and Steegmuller would go to New York in August, “to write in peace, as no one is there”, and then return to Italy in Autumn.
+Hazzard and Steegmuller went to New York in August, "to write in peace, as no one is there", and then returned to Italy in the fall.